-Although unrelated to teak, Iroko is sometimes referred to as African teak because of its striking similarity in strength, grain pattern and colour.
+Although unrelated to teak, iroko is sometimes referred to as African teak because of its similarity in strength, grain pattern and colour, and is often used instead of the real thing.
+It's probable that your patio furniture is made from iroko, not teak!

-Sustainably sourced teak is extremely hard to get nowadays, so this FSC certified tropical hardwood is a great substitute.
+Sustainably sourced teak is extremely hard to get nowadays because of deforestation so this common FSC certified tropical hardwood is a great substitute.
 It works beautifully to complement a mid-century or vintage Scandinavian look with its dense, flecked grain and warm honey tones.

 OUR IROKO FURNITURE